Tiny Islands, Massive TLDs: How Tokelau, Tuvalu, and Niue Built Some of the Internet's Largest Domain Extensions

 Tokelau is three coral atolls in the South Pacific with a combined land area of 10 square kilometers, no airport, no deep-water harbor, and roughly 1,500 permanent residents.
 It is a non-self-governing territory of New Zealand — the kind of place that appears on maps only if you zoom in far enough.
 Its GDP was first measured in 2017: NZ$14 million, the smallest economy of any nation on Earth.

-Tokelau's country-code TLD, .tk, peaked at 31.3 million domain registrations in 2016 — more than China's .cn, more than Germany's .de, more than any other country-code domain on the planet.
-At that peak, Tokelau had roughly 20,875 domains per resident.
+Tokelau's country-code TLD, .tk, peaked at 31.3 million registrations in 2016 according to ZookNIC/Verisign figures — more than China's .cn, more than Germany's .de, more than any other country-code domain on the planet at the time.
+At that peak, Tokelau had on the order of 20,000 registrations per resident.
 The atolls had one computer per island when the scheme began.

-We analyzed 2.3 billion domains across 1,519 TLDs in the DomainsProject dataset and cross-referenced the data with Verisign Domain Name Industry Briefs, ICANN registry records, Interisle Consulting phishing landscape reports, Meta v.
-Freenom court filings, and government financial disclosures from Tuvalu, Tokelau, and Niue.
+We analyzed 3,183,285,503 observed hostnames across 1,511 TLDs in the DomainsProject dataset, cross-referenced the data with Verisign Domain Name Industry Briefs, ICANN registry records, Interisle Consulting phishing landscape reports, Meta v.
+Freenom court filings, and government financial disclosures from Tuvalu, Tokelau, and Niue — then ran a fresh A-record crawl to test how much of each island namespace is actually live.

-The headline: the world's smallest nations produced some of its largest TLDs — but the three dominant models for island ccTLD monetization (free registration, commercial licensing, and third-party delegation) produced radically different outcomes.
-Tuvalu retained sovereignty and earned $127 million.
-Tokelau became the global capital of phishing.
+The headline: the world's smallest nations administer some of its largest namespaces — but the three dominant models for island ccTLD monetization (free registration, commercial licensing, and third-party delegation) produced radically different outcomes.
+Tuvalu retained sovereignty and earned an estimated $127 million.
+Tokelau's free-registration .tk became a global phishing vector — and our DNS pass finds only 2.5% of its hostnames still resolve.
 Niue lost its domain to Sweden and is suing to get it back.

 The Data

-DomainsProject continuously crawls and indexes domains across every delegated TLD in the IANA root zone.
-Our dataset covers:
+DomainsProject continuously crawls and indexes hostnames across every delegated TLD in the IANA root zone.
+Our June 2026 snapshot covers:

 Category Count Coverage